nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Chapter 4 - A High-Level Overview of Processors.md

 	- Functionality cannot be altered.
 - **Selectable Logic Processor**
 	- Often forms a subpart of a more powerful processor (like a CPU)
-	- Contains hardware for more than one function,
+	- Contains hardware for more than one function.
+	- Control lines to specify which function a given time.
+	-